First FDA-Cleared AI Agent and LLM Enabled Device Confirmed

 • Treat prompts, models, tools, thresholds, and policies as controlled software artifacts.

-• Build PCCP and change-control strategy before launch, not after scale.
+• Build PCCP and/or change-control strategy before launch, not after scale.

 • Validate extraction, human factors, cybersecurity, and workflow safety with evidence matched to the intended use.